 Today, that tradition continues, and from May to October Marion hosts hundreds of the most beautiful sailing and cruising boats in New England.
 The forest of masts that populate Marion Harbor from May to October make it easily visible from the middle of Buzzards Bay on a clear day, while the long, narrow harbor provides excellent shelter in winds from most every direction except due east.

-Marion is served by 2 boatyards—Bardens and Burr Brothers.
-Both are full-service facilities offering transient slips and moorings, except during regattas and other yachting events.
+Marion’s boating community is serviced by three marina/yards—Bardens, Burr Brothers & A&J Boats.
+The first two are full-service facilities offering transient slips and moorings, except during regattas and other yachting events.
 Both also sell gas and diesel, although you must schedule a fueling time at Bardens.

-A good stretch of Marion’s western shore, from the Harbormasters office to the town landing, is occupied by Tabor Academy (established in 1878), which offers robust sailing and rowing programs.
-Indeed, budding mariners get the opportunity to sail aboard the Tabor Boy, a steel-hulled, 2-masted schooner moored in the harbor.
-Each summer the schooner makes a trip to the Caribbean as part of a long-term sailing, science and team-building project.
+A good stretch of Marion’s western shore, from the Harbormaster’s Office to the town landing, is occupied by Tabor Academy (established in 1878), which offers robust sailing and rowing programs.
+Indeed, budding mariners get the opportunity to sail aboard the Tabor Boy, a steel-hulled, two-masted schooner moored in the harbor.
+Every other year, the schooner makes a trip to the Caribbean as part of a long-term sailing, science and team-building project.
 On any given day when school’s in session, a parade of small sailing vessels and rowing shells manned by Tabor students can be seen filing in and out of the harbor.

 Downtown Marion has a small general store, a museum and a few shops worth checking out, but for the most part this is a place to enjoy great access to the waters of Buzzards Bay.